Its a safe bet that no NBA players but Charlotte Bobcats were posted up by their teams owner Tuesday.

-This was Jordans first hands-on practice with the players since coach Mike Dunlap came aboard.
+This was Jordans first hands-on practice with the players since new coach Mike Dunlap came aboard.
 Dunlap said this might have served as a pick-me-up with the Bobcats on an eight-game losing streak.

 Theres a stew down there a mixture of instruction, humor, competitive spirit and care, Dunlap said.
 Also, if a guy is feeling not good about himself or his game, it gets the cobwebs out.

-A (Byron) Mullens, a Kidd-Gilchrist, a Jeff Taylor, even a Kemba (Walker) who a lot of people assume has already arrived needs some breathing room, Dunlap said.
+A (Byron) Mullens, a Kidd-Gilchrist, a Jeff Taylor, even a Kemba who a lot of people assume has already arrived needs some breathing room, Dunlap said.

 Adriens arrival: Jeff Adrien, a 6-foot-7 forward the Bobcats signed Sunday, had his first regular-season practice Tuesday.
 Adrien was with the Bobcats during training camp before being cut.
-He also has spent time with the Golden State Warriors and Houston Rockets.
+He has also spent time with the Golden State Warriors and Houston Rockets.